 The Integration Advantage

-The key insight isn't just that we have these capabilities - it's that they work together.
+The key insight isn't just that we have these capabilities - it's that they work together in a single API call.
 A typical H33 authentication flow:

 - Biometric capture → Encrypted with FHE at the edge